ignc-research/blender-gen/README.md

 compute_bbox | Choose _'tight'_ or _'fast'_. _Tight_ uses all vertices to compute a tight bbox but it is slower. _Fast_ uses only the 3D Bounding Box corners. distractor_paths | List of paths to distracting foreground objects max_distractor_objects | Integer.
-Maximum number of  distracting foreground objects use_bg_image | Boolean.
+Maximum number of  distracting foreground objects distractor_texture_path | String pointing to the textures folder for distracting foreground objects object_texture_path | String pointing to the textures folder for the 3D model that we want to detect use_bg_image | Boolean.
 Use background images (and not HDRI images) from the bg_paths folder use_environment_maps | Boolean.
 Use 360° HDRI images from the environment_paths folder.
 If use_bg_image is also True, only the HDRI lighting will be used. emission_min | HDRI minimum emission strength